 2008 – Headline Bluegrass Band

 2006, 2007 and 2010 – Whistle Stop Bluegrass Band

 1. Registration: Entry in the Pickin’ in the Pines Band Contest is on a first-come, first-served basis and will be limited to ten contestant bands.
 Entry fee is $30.00 for each band.
 All contestants must hold a valid festival ticket for at least the day of the contest; no discounts or free passes will be granted.
-You may purchase advanced festival passes with your entry form.
-Entry fees are non-refundable after September 1, 2016.
+Entry fees are non-refundable after September 1.
 Any entries received after all ten (10) bands have entered will be placed on a waiting list and entry fees will be refunded if no other cancellations occur.

 Any questions should be directed to firstname.lastname@example.org.

 At least one representative of each band must report to the registration table in the Commercial Building at 8:45 am on the morning of the contest to draw for their place in the lineup, review the rules, and ask any questions pertaining to judging.
 Contestants must be present and ready to perform at their scheduled time, or they will be disqualified.
 Contestants must remain in the band contest stage area in case of a tie.
 If a playoff is required and a contestant band is not present, the award will go to the other competitor.